Now that we're proceeding through the end of an interesting year, I scribbled a few words to look back and smile (or cry).

 The realm of self-destruction

 At the beginning of this year, I started to work at a distributed team.
 It's a tech-heavy squad full of all-stars that resides at the heart of a 300-developer ecosystem.
 It was a challenging journey to find myself a place to exist and contribute.
 However, the distance and workload made it hard to adapt.
 The inadequacy I felt as the rookie within the all-stars brought me nothing but disappointment.
 I was slow and not productive.
-By the time we entered the first lockdown, I made the mistake of searching for fulfillment on games.
-Not surprisingly, that path led me into a rabbit hole and established a daily routine that resembles the university's first year.
+By the time we entered the first lockdown, I made the mistake of searching for fulfillment by hedonism.
+Not surprisingly, that led me into a rabbit hole and established a daily routine that resembles the university's first year.

 I woke up at 8:45 (15 minutes before our daily team-meeting), took a shower, worked till 18:00, then played games till I fell asleep (usually around 3 AM).
 My perception of time debilitated within games, coffee, snacks, and sleepless nights.
 Since I moved to Berlin (November 2018), I've been keeping a journal, and I even broke that habit.
 There was nothing to write about because every day was the same.
 I don't even mention eating, reading, and social aspects.
 I raised an obnoxious behemoth for about three months.